 Remember menu blindness.
-First impressions, nice picture of elephants but I’ve no idea how that relates to me or this company.
+First impressions, nice picture of elephants, but I’ve no idea how that relates to me or this company.
 I don’t know where this company is or what they do.
-I can assume they are in Africa, which is a huge continent, where in Africa?
-Or is it a Zoo?
-Their headers are generic and the subheader disappears into the image.
+I can assume they are in Africa, which is a huge continent, so where in Africa?
+Or is it a zoo?
+Their headers are generic, and the subheader disappears into the image.
 Also, the opaque ‘view more’ button looks camouflaged into the background — maybe to get a better view of the elephants?
-Although the image is great, they could use a long distance shot to capture the tourists interacting in the environment, at least that would give a better idea of their product.
+Although the image is great, they could use a long distance shot to capture the tourists interacting in the environment.
+At least that would give a better idea of their product.

 Now, here is a good example.

 I don’t need to tell you where this company is based or what they offer.
-The background image is clear to people visiting Ireland that it is their most popular landmark, the cliffs of Moher.
-We integrated a b0oking software that doesn’t allow a general book now option so instead, we give visitors two clear paths to go down.
+The background image is clear to people visiting Ireland that it is their most popular landmark, the Cliffs of Moher.
+We integrated a booking software that doesn’t allow a general book now option, so instead, we give visitors two clear paths to go down.

 This is a perfect example that we built for Active Asia Tours.
-Both questions are answered I know where I am, and what I can do.
-The call to action buttons both stand out and I know where they lead to.
+Both questions are answered: I know where I am and what I can do.
+The call to action buttons both stand out, and I know where they lead.
 The book now button in the menu also stands out and is clearly visible to menu browsers.

-So we’ve covered the first 2 Sections of today’s webinar, first impressions and driving the first click.
-Moving on to the third section
+So we’ve covered the first two sections of today’s webinar: first impressions and driving the first click.
+Moving on to the third section.

-The pictures are cool, it gives me all the basic info I’d want but the CTA of a greater than sign isn’t obvious – I don’t know where it leads to, some people won’t even recognize it as being clickable.
-On top of that its the only way I have to click through.
-The operator could make the whole content card click through and even add a CTA of Read More, or More info etc. – that would come down to click through A/B testing.
+The pictures are cool.
+They give me all the basic info I’d want, but the CTA of a greater than sign isn’t obvious.
+I don’t know where it leads to, and some people won’t even recognize it as being clickable.
+On top of that, it’s the only way I have to click through.
+The operator could make the whole content card click-through and even add a CTA of ‘read more’, ‘more info’, etc. That would come down to click-through A/B testing.

 This is from a website we built in Darwin.
 Same level of basic info, but I know exactly where to click and where it’s going to take me.

-Coming onto the menu navigators: Each menu option has to be clear where that leads to.
-Take this screenshot from Boisy Ballooning as an example, skipping over the lack of a visible header, let’s go straight to the menu.
-Here we can see the 2nd option is ‘About’, we also have ‘Information’, ‘Ballooning History’ and ‘FAQs’.
+Coming onto the menu navigators: each menu option has to be clear where that leads to.
+Take this screenshot from Boise Ballooning as an example: skipping over the lack of a visible header, let’s go straight to the menu.
+Here we can see the 2nd option is ‘About’.
+We also have ‘Information’, ‘Ballooning History’, and ‘FAQs’.